Understanding oil and gas insolvency issues

 INSIGHT ARTICLE |

-Oil and gas Chapter 11 and other types of insolvency proceedings have increased markedly over the past few years with the decline in oil and gas prices.
+Oil and gas Chapter 11 and other types of insolvency proceedings have increased markedly over the past few years with the decline in oil and gas prices, a circumstance that continued over the past year due to COVID-driven price volatility.
 Many unique issues arise in these insolvency cases due to the industry’s unique history of financial arrangements and participation agreements.